 Examination of the existing forced air furnace - Prior to starting this installation, examine the total furnace system and make necessary comments or recommendations to the homeowner.
-Installation of a geothermal heat pump will not cure PRE-EXISTING conditions.
+Remember, if a marginal condition exists within the existing duct work system, the installation of a geothermal heat pump will not cure PRE-EXISTING conditions.
 Consider such items as adequate cold air return and adequate supply duct and room register (1 register per 100 CFM) etc.